Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory

 This shows that $I^+$ is a null surface whose cross-sections ($U$ =constant) are spheres of radii $\cos(U)$.
 This radius vanishes at $i^0$ and $i^+$, showing that $i^0$ and $i^+$ (and similarly $i^-$) are points, not 2-spheres.
 Fig.(\ref{fig:pen}) is a standard representation (Penrose diagram) of the conformal spacetime: the axis are $T = (U + V )/2$ and $X = (V-U)/2$, the coordinates $(\theta, \phi)$ are suppressed, so every interior point in the diagram represents a sphere of radius $(\frac{r}{x}\sin(V-U))$.
 Points at $I^+ (I^-)$ represent spheres of radii $\cos(U) (\cos(V ))$, whereas $i^0$ and $i^{\pm}$ represent actual points.

-Remembering that the area of the sphere goes to zero when $r = Q^2/M$ and the surface is singular.
+Remembering that the area of the sphere goes to zero for $r = Q^2/M$ and the surface is singular.
 Fig. (\ref{fig:pen}) is plotted under the condition $Q^2<2M^2$, ensuring that the physical singularity is hidden by the event horizon.

 For a particle moving in this spacetime, the Lagrangian for free particle is written as

 In this case, the motion constants in the $\theta=\pi/2$ plane are